Ehan1213/learn-cicd-go-starter/README.md

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!

-Ians's version of Boot.dev's Notely app.
+Ian's version of Boot.dev's Notely app.